This post is about taking shrimp fried rice to the next level.

 - Season the rice with salt.

 - Add some mixed beans and chopped scallions.
-Return the shrimps and the fried garlic to the wok.
+Return the shrimp and the fried garlic to the wok.

 - Turn to high heat and stir fry for half a minute.
 Dish out.